 Character is a valuable asset for an employee.
-Character is related to self-esteem, professional ethics, and moral traits of a person.
+Character is related to self-esteem, professional ethics, and the moral traits of a person.
 Sometimes you may be attacked by your senior or supervisor personally.
 It’s always embarrassing working under a boss who treats you badly.
+How to deal with a supervisor who attacks your character?
 You spend a lot of time at work, so dealing with the stress of rude supervisors can have a big impact on your quality of life.

-Steps to deal with a supervisor who attacks your character
+Steps to Deal with a supervisor who attacks your character

 There are several ways you can do and get to know the steps to deal with a supervisor who attacks your character.
 Here are some examples: